Independence Day: Resurgence: Visual effects and design

 Like the original Independence Day, Resurgence had its visual effects led by supervisor Volker Engel and producer Marc Weigert from Uncharted Territory, LLC.
 Like with White House Down, the Ncam camera tracking system was used on set to provide animation previews to the cast and crew and gather data for the effects companies.
 While the original film relied heavily on miniatures and Engel wanted them on at least one scene, the effects were mostly computer-generated "which was pretty much less than half of the budget".
 Uncharted Territory, along with coordinating the overall efforts of 15 effects houses, was the leading company with 268 shots, created in a tight collaboration with the film's art department.
 Scanline VFX was the first vendor hired, and handled the mothership landing, which included creating detailed models of London and Singapore out of thousands of reference photographs and even Lidar scans to realistically destroy both cities.
 Weta Digital was mainly responsible for the design of the aliens and carrying out the climactic battle scene.

 Music

 The film's music was composed by Thomas Wander and Harald Kloser.
 The soundtrack also contains "Electric U", performed by Kid Bloom and "Bang Bang (My Baby Shot Me Down)", performed by Annie Trousseau.
-The soundtrack was released on June 17, 2016 by Sony Classical and Fox Music.
-Much of the themes and style of David Arnold, who worked on the score for first film, was kept.
+The soundtrack was released on June 17, 2016, by Sony Classical and Fox Music.
+Much of the themes and style of David Arnold, who worked on the score for the first film, was kept.